 Maharashtra: BEST buses stoned during bandh, normal life unaffected

-Mumbai, January 24: Isolated incidents of stone pelting were reported from parts of Maharashtra on Friday during the statewide 'bandh' called by Dalit leader Prakash Ambedkar's party against the CAA and the NRC, but normal life remained largely unaffected.
+Mumbai, January 24: Isolated incidents of stone-pelting were reported from parts of Maharashtra on Friday during the statewide 'bandh' called by Dalit leader Prakash Ambedkar's party against the CAA and the NRC, but normal life remained largely unaffected.

 The Vanchit Bahujan Aghadi (VBA) called for the statewide shutdown to protest against the Citizenship (Amendment) Act (CAA), the proposed National Register of Citizens (NRC) and also over economic issues.
 Ambedkar claimed around VBA 150 workers were detained in Mumbai since Thursday night.